badlandz/RoxieOS/docs/BAUX-Mesh-Architecture.md

 # BAUX Mesh Architecture
 **Distributed Session Management with Headscale**

+This mesh architecture supports the core vision of connecting to your IDE from ANY system via BAUX-MESH for distributed development.

 ## Overview

 BAUX Mesh transforms workstation cloning from local USB-based recovery into a distributed, always-available session ecosystem.
 Using Headscale (self-hosted Tailscale control server), BAUX creates a secure mesh network where sessions persist across devices and locations.